Blog 58 – Time

 After two days sitting with the group in a circle, I experienced a profound sense of community on a foggy Sunday morning in the Marin Headlands.
 I felt peaceful and my mind was quiet.
 Feelings of compassion and kindness filled my body.
-I lost track of time and self: a sense of the sacred.
+I lost track of time and myself; I experienced a sense of the sacred.
 I had a shift of my awareness and felt a connection to the group as if we were at one with the whole group.
-I had never aware that I felt this way toward my family or friends.
+Before this experience, I had never been aware that I felt this way toward my family or friends.

 This weekend changed my life and motivated me to learn about intentional community.
 With David Goff and others, I spent from 1991 to 1998 learning about how people function in groups and how intentional community arises.

 David Goff had a stroke in 2003 due to a rare disease.
 David is bound to a wheelchair, wears a patch on his right eye, and types using only his right hand.
 In 2013, he published a book called, “Embracing Life: Toward a Psychology of Interdependence.”
 David impresses me with his resilience and strength.
 He writes that we need to see ourselves as we are truly.
 You are a part of the whole universe which is larger and more diverse than it is possible to imagine.
 Like the universe as a whole, including all the planets, stars, galaxies, black holes, and supernovas, you have creativity, strength, and resilience that sustains you.